4neesh/DevBlog/src/posts/024_JavaGui.md

 &#8226; TableCellRenderer: custom formatting to the cells of the table.<br>
 </p>
 <p>
-This blog will create a table of the English Championship Football table for the 2019-20 season:
+The final GUI will show the English Championship Football table for the 2019-20 season:

 ![Final table output](../../src/images/024_finalTable.png)
 </p>